How To Reduce Dark Circles And Under Eye Bags

 Studies support the use of Vitamin C for reducing dark circles under your eyes.
 Look for skincare products with high concentrations of Vitamin C.

 Peptides: the building blocks of collagen, help keep your skin firm and smooth.
-As you age, the rate of collagen your skin produces slows down, so using eye creams/gels with peptides help stimulate their growth.
+As you age, the rate of collagen your skin produces slows down, so using eye creams/gels with peptides helps to support collagen levels.

 Read "Don't buy an Eye Cream before reading this" for more tips.